AJ-0819/Our-Rules/README.md

 Users are prohibited from sharing, distributing, or replicating any Accounts of roblox and discord.

 ## 2. No Refunds
 All sales and transactions are final.
-We does not offer refunds under any circumstances, regardless of the reason.
+We does not offer refunds under any circumstances, Overall Depends of the reason.

 ## 3. No Account/Whitelist Transfers
 User accounts that try to sell, or trade accounts or try beaming or scamming will result in Hall of shame or a Ban of the discord server of the account.